YoFirmy/YoFirmy/README.md

 **Adaptable:** I am used to working in all kinds of situations.
 In my last job I was a manager of a small circus store in Camden.
 It ranged from extremely busy on weekends to very quiet (sadly retail struggled through the pandemic) so I've learnt to work well as part of team or by myself and can do well with both.

 ## Education
-#### Makers Academy (June 2021 to current)
+#### Makers Academy (June to September 2021)
-- Started working with ruby
+- Primarily used Ruby but also worked with javascript.
-- Learnt how to use TDD
+- Also used frameworks/tools such as Ruby on Rails, React.js and Node.js.
-- Started learning how to Sinatra to create web apps with ruby
+- Learnt to use professional practices such as TDD.
-- I'm going to learn so much more!
+- Learnt to code as part of a team.

 #### ICMP/K college
-- BA Contemporary Music Performance
+- BA Contemporary Music Performance.
-- Grade: Distinction
+- Grade: Distinction.
-- Developed skills as a session musician and band leader
+- Developed skills as a session musician and band leader.
-- Still play/write music today (see [Band of Wizzards](https://soundcloud.com/bandofwizzards/))
+- Still play/write music today (see [Band of Wizzards](https://soundcloud.com/bandofwizzards/)).

 ## Work experience
 **Oddballs** (March 2018 to June 2021)